-By A. L-r.
-Lithuania.
+By A. L-r, Lithuania.

 The rulers of Lithuaria, this young "democratic" republic, have learnt much during the few years of their political independence.
-They know very well that the maintenance of the goddes gned "order" in their country, that is, the maintaining and securing of democratic powers of exploitation and oppression in the hands of the large agrarians, profiteers, clergy, and ambitious soldiers, requires as a first premise the ruthless crushing of the class war movement among the proletariat of town and country, and among the landless peasants.
-The theory and practice of this knowledge have been learnt by them in the hard school of Tsarism, where the b'ows tell on their own shoulders.
+They know very well that the maintenance of the god-designed "order" in their country, that is, the maintaining and securing of democratic powers of exploitation and oppression in the hands of the large agrarians, profiteers, clergy, and ambitious soldiers, requires as a first premise the ruthless crushing of the class war movement among the proletariat of town and country, and among the landless peasants.
+The theory and practice of this knowledge have been learnt by them in the hard school of Tsarism, where the blows tell on their own shoulders.
 The Lithuanian reactionaries have even improved on these methods by a few genuinely Lithuanian variations-corresponding to the level of culture.

 Hundreds and thousands of revolutionary socialists and communists have been languishing for years in the prisons of the republic, awaiting indictment and trial.
-A few weeks ago the comrades in the fort of Kovno carried out a hunger strike on the occasion of the death of comrade Yanusavski, due to tuberculosis contracted in prison.
-The Lithuanian labor press of all languages (with the exception of the tame Sozialdemokratas), even the purely trade union organizations, are exposed to continual persecutions and reprisals, and are kept fighting for their very existence.
+A few weeks ago the comrades in the fort of Kovno carried out a hunger strike on the occasion of the death of comrade Yanusevski, due to tuber-culosis contracted in prison.
+The Lithuanian labor culosis contracted in prison.
+The Lithuanian labor press of all languages (with the exception of the tame Sozial-demokratas), even the purely trade union organizations, are exposed to continual persecutions and reprisals, and are kept lighting for their very existence.
 All strike agitators are severely punished.
-The clergy, on the other hand, are not only permitted to carry on with impunity their well organized system for crushing out every spark of naturel intelligence in their followers, but enjoy the fullest support of the authorities.
+The clearly on the other hand. punished.
+The clergy, on the other hand, are not only permitted to carry on with impunity their well organized system for crushing out every spark of natural intelligence in their followers, but enjoy the fullest support of the authorities.
 The profiteers flourish and carouse, the workers sink deeper and deeper into want and misery.
 In such wise acts the Lithuanian bourgeoisie, so it and its accomplices protect the sacred principles of democracy.

 So much for the policy with regard to internal affairs.

 The politicians and diplomats of reactionary Lithuania were not spectators of the diplomatic performances of Brest-Litovsk and Versailles, or of the "actions" of d'Annunzio in Fiume and Zeligovsky in Vilna without profiting thereby.
-With great acuteness they recognized the main principle on which the policy of the present rulers of Greater Europe is based, and these are the footsteps they follow.
+With great acuteness they recognized the main principle on which the policy of the present rulers of Greater Furone is based and these are of the present rulers of Greater Europe is based, and these are the footsteps they follow.